Duke University, Biomedical Engineering

 - Provide post-operative care and support during the recovery phase.

-- Collect and record data by performing behavioral tests (metabolic recording and rehabilitative tests).
+- Collect and record data by performing behavioral tests (metabolic recording and rehabilitative tests). • Perform wellness checks and express urine from rat bladders.

-Bowel Dysfunction Project, Estimated time: 4 hrs/week - Administer analgesics, remove sutures and staples, and assess wound healing and signs of distress for post-operative care.
+- Administer analgesics, remove sutures and staples, and assess wound healing and signs of distress for post-operative care.

 - Assist with loading/unloading animals, setting up and cleaning cage systems, and connecting/disconnecting headcaps to stimulators for metabolic cage work.

-Chronic Pain Project, Estimated time: 4-26 hrs/week - Provide post-operative care, including administering analgesics/antibiotics, assessing wound healing and animal welfare, and performing suturing or wound draining as needed.
+- Provide post-operative care, including administering analgesics/antibiotics, assessing wound healing and animal welfare, and performing suturing or wound draining as needed.

 - Assist with sensory and motor behavioral tasks such as paw withdrawal threshold (PWT) and conditioned placed preference (CPP) i.e. setup/cleanup, setting stimulation parameters, threshold testing.

+- Allocate 4 hours per week for post-operative care and additional hours for behavioral tasks (15 hours for PWT and 26 hours for CPP, occurring approximately every 6 weeks).
 Please note that the estimated time commitment for each project is provided as a general guideline.
 The actual time required may vary depending on the specific needs of the project and the progress of research activities.

-Specific Physical Tasks: - Wearing personal protective equipment (e.g., hairnet, mask, coveralls, gloves, booties) for up to three (3) hours.
+- Wearing personal protective equipment (e.g., hairnet, mask, coveralls, gloves, booties) for up to three (3) hours.

 - Using both hands effectively to handle animals, equipment, and related materials.